ROMA SUB ROSA

 :

 THE MAMMOTH BOOK OF MORE HISTORICAL WHODUNNITS edited by Mike Ashley, includes Steven Saylors Poppy and the Poisoned Cake, in which Gordianus is called on to help one of Romes leading citizens, who fears his closest relatives may be plotting to kill him — but seems to fear the scandal more than the crime.
 Other authors in this big (500 pages) collection include Michael Kurland, Peter Tremayne, and Marilyn Todd.
-Order from Amazon.com.
+Amazon.com

 CRIME THROUGH TIME III edited by Sharan Newman with an introduction by Anne Perry, leads off with a solid new case for Steven Saylors Gordianus the Finder (Jon Breen, EQMM).
 In The Consuls Wife, foreign intrigue and an illicit love affair play out against the backdrop of the chariot races in the Circus Maximus.
 Other authors in this all-new collection include Harry Turtledove, H.R.F.
 Keating, Jan Burke, Andrew Greeley, and Sharon McCrumb.
-Order this book.
+Amazon.com

 CREME DE LA CRIME edited by Janet Hutchings, features 27 stories, all by award-winning authors, all culled from the pages of Americas leading mystery magazine, Ellery Queen.
 In Steven Saylors Poppy and the Poisoned Cake, Gordianus is called on to help one of Romes leading citizens, who fears his closest relatives may be plotting to kill him — but seems to fear the scandal more than the crime.
 Other authors include Ruth Rendell, Lawrence Block, Joyce Carol Oates, and Andrew Vachss.
-Order this book.
+Amazon.com

 PAST POISONS The Ellis Peters Memorial Anthology of Historical Crime, edited by Maxim Jakubowski, features Steven Saylors Death by Eros, in which Gordianus encounters the powers of love and death on the Bay of Naples.
 Others among the 20 authors joining in this homage to the late creator of Brother Cadfael include Edward Marston, Peter Lovesey, Lindsey Davis, Anne Perry, Michael Pearce, Peter Tremayne, and (with her final story) the late Kate Ross.
-Order this book.
+Amazon.com